JaxkDev/koth/README.md

 ## Features
 ### Implemented
+ - Messages are customisable.
+ - Extensions (Customise your KOTH even more) !
+ - Download verified extensions via command.
- - Multiple Arena's
+ - Multiple Arena's.
  - Custom spawn & hill points.
  - Supports Arena's in different worlds.
  - Custom player amount, and game time.
- - Block break/place disabled during in-game (todo config)
+ - Block break/place disabled during in-game.
- - Changing gamemode during a game is cancelled (todo config)
+ - Changing gamemode during a game is cancelled.
  - Rewards given to king at end of game.
- - Leave a arena
+ - Leave a arena.
  - 'King' is displayed above player name. (nametag)
  - Some values are in config.yml including a help file.
  - On death keep inventory. (todo config)

 ### Upcoming
- - Messages to be in config.
  - Default arena values to be in config.
  - Override old values of arena positions.
  - Something extra for when winner is announced ***wink***